technofocus-pte/knwmgmtprv/Lab Guides/Lab 3 - Leverage SharePoint for Advanced Knowledge Management/Lab 3 - Leverage SharePoint for Advanced Knowledge Management.md

 # Lab 3 – Leverage SharePoint for Advanced Knowledge Management

+## Objective

+This Lab guides you through creation of Sharepoint and performing various actions on the site.
+In addition, you will also learn about configuring Term store in the Oneline Sharepoint Portal

 ## Exercise 1 – Understanding SharePoint Site Structure and Navigation

 ### Task 1 – Create a Team site